These Are the States Opening Back Up for Business

 South Carolina

-Retail stores previously deemed nonessential, including bookstores, department stores, and sporting goods stores, were allowed to reopen this week.
+Retail stores previously deemed nonessential, including bookstores, department stores, and sporting-goods stores, were allowed to reopen April 20.
 Governor Henry McMaster’s order allowing their opening restricts the businesses to no more than five customers per 1,000 square feet.
 Salons, gyms, and restaurants are still required to be closed.

 Tennessee

-Restaurants in Tennessee will be allowed to reopen on April 27, and retail stores on April 29, provided they operate at 50 percent capacity.
-The loosened restrictions from Governor Bill Lee will apply only in Tennessee counties without their own public-health departments, meaning large cities including Nashville, Memphis, and Knoxville will be allowed to set their own timeline.
+Restaurants in Tennessee were allowed to reopen on April 27, and retail stores followed on April 29, provided they operate at 50 percent capacity.
+The loosened restrictions from Governor Bill Lee will apply only in Tennessee counties without their own public-health departments, meaning large cities, including Nashville, Memphis, and Knoxville, will be allowed to set their own timeline.

 Texas